findingmarbles/Retromat/README_dev.md

 * We allow browser caching for HTML and assets (JS, CSS), so you may need to clear your browser cache as well.
 Some browsers allow disabling caches while the developer tools are open.

 # Bypass some caches on dev instance for easier development
 * Make your dev activities easier by bypassing some caches and using the Symfony debug toolbar.
 This can be achieved using the dev environment that comes with Symfony.
 To make it available on your dev instance (even without an SSH tunnel, like on avior) edit this file.
-Inside the file, inside you will find instructions on which block to comment out:
+Inside the file, you find instructions on which block to comment out:
 ```
 cd /var/www/virtual/redev01/retromat.git/backend
 vim web/app_dev.php
 ```
 * In the dev environment, some errors and warnings (that you would never notice on prod) are taken seriously.
 It is a good idea to take care of these.
 Some of them result from the fact that new Ubersapces use PHP 7.2 by default, while the live instance still runs on PHP 7.1.
-Anoying, but not dangerous.
+Annoying, but not dangerous.
 Just a couple more things to take care of.